 First off, creamy risotto is one of my favorite dishes and if it’s on the menu, it’s a pretty safe bet I’ll order it.
 I don’t care what it’s served with or what kind of risotto it is.
 I love making it at home, too like this Artichoke Lemon Risotto or Tomato Basil Risotto.

-For some reason I always associate this creamy, lemon-herb dressed Cucumber Salad with summer and grilling, but last week I happened to have all the ingredients in the refrigerator and was looking for an easy side so I made it with Apricot Glazed Pork Tenderloin and thought I must be crazy ~ totally crazy ~ saving this easy, tasty and yes healthy side dish just for summer.
+For some reason I always associate this creamy, lemon-herb dressed Cucumber Salad with summer, farm stands and grilling, but last week I happened to have all the ingredients in the refrigerator and was looking for an easy side so I made it with Apricot Glazed Pork Tenderloin and thought I must be crazy ~ totally crazy ~ saving this easy, tasty and yes healthy side dish just for summer.

 Few things make my day better than a whole pan of potatoes slathered in creamy cheese with crispy golden edges.
 It’s the ultimate in comfort food; the food for those you love. . . and even those you just sort of like.
 Au Gratin potatoes ~ creamy, cheesy sauce, tender potatoes, golden brown slightly crispy top.
 Who’s with me?

 If you love potatoes as much as I do, you’ll be all over these Smoked Gouda Muffin Tin Potato Stacks.
-Layers of thinly sliced potatoes and creamy smoked gouda cheese along with butter, olive oil and a hint of lemon juice and fresh thyme, baked until they’re tender on the inside with crispy golden edges.
+Layers of thinly sliced potatoes and creamy smoked gouda cheese along with butter, olive oil and a hint of lemon and fresh thyme.
+Tender potatoes inside and crispy golden edges outside.
 They’re ideal for Thanksgiving Day, but easy and quick enough to make any day.
-They’re everything dinner shoulder be. . .
+Make once and you’ll want them on redial.

 It’s really easy for me to get excited about food ~ especially carbs.
 Salads though, really need to stand out to get my attention.
 Apple Harvest Salad has me on high alert.
 It’s a gorgeous side salad that would be ideal on your Thanksgiving table and easily converts to a delicious lunch or dinner any night of the week just by adding chicken.
 For dinner, I’d add a nice loaf of crusty bread too, but that’s me.
 It’s that carb thing again. . .